 As some of you may have read already, I became a dad at the end of July when my daughter was born, and I’ve decided to try to chronicle some of my (mis)adventures as I learn what it means to take care of a small human with the cutest smile in the world.

 With my little girl just over two months old now, I have actually learned a lot already, and most of this learning process has been wonderful.
+I found a lot on My Babies Planet which helped me as a parent to deal with many things.
 Like any baby, she has her problems sleeping through the night, and she doesn’t always want to just passively eat from the bottle or her mother, but even then, it’s hard to complain.

 The only complaint I have so far comes when we decided to buy a baby monitor, and that’s the lesson I wanted to pass on today.